 - The Investigator Development Grant.
 The purpose of the Investigator Development Grant is to support the work of a young faculty member in facial plastic surgery conducting significant clinical or laboratory research and involved in the training of resident surgeons in research.
 One $15,000 grant may be awarded each year.

-This year the Foundation is presenting two individuals with the Resident Research Grant.
-Each will be acknowledged at the 2015 Fall Meeting in Dallas, TX in October.
+This year the Foundation is presenting three individuals with the Resident Research Grant.
+Each will be acknowledged at the 2018 Annual Meeting in Dallas, TX in October.

-- The AAFPRS Clinical Investigation Award is presented for smaller projects to be awarded to those surgeons who don’t normally participate in research projects but have smaller, meaningful projects that could contribute to facial plastic surgery.
+- The Wally K. Dyer Clinical Investigation Award is presented for smaller projects to be awarded to those surgeons who don’t normally participate in research projects but have smaller, meaningful projects that could contribute to facial plastic surgery.
 These grants are meant to foster continued contribution from members to the field of facial plastic surgery.
 A grant of $2,500 is available.

 The Foundation is pleased to award three Wally K. Dyer Clinical Investigation Awards in 2018.

 Brian Nuyen, MD – Dr. Nuyen attends Stanford University School of Medicine, Department of Otolaryngology.
 His project is titled “The Dorsal Contour in Male Rhinoplasty:A Web-based Study of Social Perception.”

 David Shaye, MD – Dr. Shaye attends Harvard Medical School.
 His project is titled “Wire Osteosynthesis for Mandible Fractures in Low Resource Settings: Force Evaluation of Wiring Techniques.”